fixrb/fix/README.md

 ### Test in isolation

-Rather than a _random order_ option to help finding bugs somewhere (and sometimes luck), __Fix__ prevents from **side effects** by running each test inside a distinct **sub-process**.
+Rather than a _random order_ option to help finding bugs somewhere (and sometimes luck), __Fix__ prevents from **side effects** by running each context inside a distinct **sub-process**.
 As it behaves like a function, no matter how many times you call it, the build status remains the same.

 ## Usage